D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/prompts/basic_prompt.md

 ## Step 3: Training the Model
 * Train your model using the training data (X and Y variables from Step 1).
-* Save the trained model and scaler as files for future use.

 ## Step 4: Testing the Model
 * Load the test data from `test.csv`.
 The structure of this file is the same as that of `train.csv`.